Hoyg/Labs-Refresh/azurefunctions/readme.md

 ## Exercise 5: Verify the Deployment

 1. Once deployment has completed, go to the Azure portal.
-In your resource group, select **PartsUnlimited-Web-xxxxx** and click Browse.
+In your resource group, select **PartsUnlimited-Web-xxxxx** web app and click Browse.

     ![Website](images/pulwebsite.png)